yjinabc/list2materialTable/README.md

 This demo is based on https://angular.io/tutorial, used to demonstrate how to switch between hero list and material hero table.

 https://yjinabc.github.io/ng11Echarts/
-This demo used to demonstrate how to uss Apache ECharts in angular 11.
+This demo used to demonstrate how to use Apache ECharts and ngx-echarts in angular 11.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.